vistle/vistle/vistle/module/general/LibSim/README.md

 		SetPorts, AddCommands, Commands, ConnectionClosed -recvFromSim shm-message-queue:
 	we receive vistle messages from the simulation and pass them to the manager as if the came from this module.
 Mainly used to add vistle objects to the pipeline.
--SyncShmMessageQueue:
-	over this queue the counter for created shm objects is synchroniced between simulation and module. when execution starts, the module sends its current counter to the simulation.
+-SyncShmIDs:
+	The shared memory IDs for vistle objects have to be synchrinized between the moule and the Engine.
+This is done with a shm array that holds the necessary values.
+	The module can only create objects outside of execue(before prepare and after prepareReduce).
+The Engine must only create module during execution of the module.
-	While executing the simulation may create objects and must send the new shm counter directly afterwards.
+	In preparation of a simulation crash the Engine must send the new shm counter directly afterwards to reduce the risk of getting out of sync with the module.